Spectral gaps of random graphs and applications: Probability bounds

 Let $Y$ be the max degree of all vertices not in the largest component As the previous bound holds for all $W$ in consideration, we get that

 This bound is monotone increasing in $r,$ and so we get that

 for some absolute constant $c$.
 Thus by the assumption on $np,$ the desired claim holds. \end{proof}

-\begin{pfofthm}{ Theorem~\ref{thm:ergap_giant} and Proposition~\ref{prop:handles} }
+\begin{pfofthm}{ Theorem~\ref{thm:ergap_giant2} and Proposition~\ref{prop:handles} }

-For Proposition~\ref{prop:handles}, the previous three Lemmas~\ref{lem:handles_exist},~\ref{lem:giant_component_size}, and~\ref{lem:dust_degree_bound} show the desired claim that there are tuples $(a,b,c,d)$ of vertices in the giant component for which $\deg a$ and $\deg d$ are at least $np/2,$ vertices $b$ and $c$ have degree $2,$ and the induced graph on these vertices is a path.
+For Proposition~\ref{prop:handles}, the previous three Lemmas~\ref{lem:handles_exist},~\ref{lem:giant_component_size}, and~\ref{lem:dust_degree_bound} show the desired claim that w.h.p.\ there are tuples $(a,b,c,d)$ of vertices in the giant component for which $\deg a$ and $\deg d$ are at least $np/2,$ vertices $b$ and $c$ have degree $2,$ and the induced graph on these vertices is a path.

 Letting $H$ be the giant component of the graph, then there is a constant $C$ so that the eigenvalues of the Laplacian of $H$ satisfy

 and

 by Lemma~\ref{lem:deterministic2}. \end{pfofthm}